- What is "copyright"?

 Canadian courts apply six criteria for determining whether a particular dealing is fair:

 - The Nature of the Work

 - Effect of the Dealing on the Work

-The Association of Universities and Colleges in Canada (AUCC) has developed a good guideline to follow.
-You will find more helpful information in this link:
+A link to The Association of Universities and Colleges in Canada (AUCC) Fair Dealing Guidelines are available in this link:

 What shall I do to ensure that I have permission to photocopy or scan an article or chapter to distribute to my class?

 It is considered fair dealing under copyright legislation to distribute a small excerpt from a book or a periodical to distribute to each student in a class.